HappyGroupHub/Ethereum-Wallet-Tracker/README.md

 # Get notified by Line while there is a new transaction on the tracked wallet addresses.
 # You can get the token from here: https://notify-bot.line.me/my/
 line_notify_token: ''

+# Developer Options (Goerli Testnet)
+# If you don't know what this is, don't touch it.
+use_goerli_testnet: false
 ```

+* `etherscan_api_key`: Etherscan API key, you can get it from [here](https://etherscan.io/myapikey)
+* `wallet_address`: The ethereum wallet address you want to track (in hex format, multiple addresses are not supported
+  yet)
+* `check_interval`: The time interval (in seconds) at which the program checks for new transactions on the tracked
+  wallet addresses.
+Noted that Etherscan API has a rate limit per second and day!
+The default value is 60 seconds.
+* `line_notify_token`: Line Notify token, you can get it from [here](https://notify-bot.line.me/my/)
+* `use_goerli_testnet`: If you want to use Goerli testnet, set this to `true`.
+If you don't know what this is, don't
+  touch it.

 ---